jongpie/NebulaLogger/docs/plugin-framework/LoggerParameter.md

 ## LoggerParameter class

-Provides a centralized way to load T parameters for SObject handlers & plugins, and casts the parameters to common data types
+Provides a centralized way to load T parameters for SObject handlers &amp; plugins, and casts the parameters to common data types

 ---